os-loader/os-loader/FAQ.md

 Yes, the OpenSource version will.

-But we plan to add a Enterprise version with Windows Support.
+But we may plan to add a Enterprise Version with Windows Support.